 - G22.
-When providing cycle parking, consider: - 1. the needs of different sizes and types of bicycle, including e-bikes and cargo bikes; - 2. security and access control.
+When providing cycle parking, consider: - 1. the needs of different sizes and types of bicycle, including e-bikes and cargo bikes; - 2. security and access control; - 3. providing adequate end of trip facilities such as changing rooms, showers and lockers.